Police: Norwalk man in custody after killing girlfriend

-Police have not released the victim's name or how she died, but they say she lived in the trailer with Bjerke.
-The two were dating.
+Police have not released how Zemlok was killed, but they say she lived in the trailer with Bjerke.
+Police say the two were dating.

 Neighbors say another man also lived with them.